Drumming has never been easier. I believe we no longer have to carry heavy drums to the studio or for a gig.

 Then you get two assignable foot pedals.
 One thing about these pedals is that you can assign one on the kick and the other on the hi-hat.

-Also, you can assign to any other pad you want.
-Such versatility cannot be seen with any other electronic drum pad.
+Also, you can assign any other drum kits you want with these pedals.
+Such versatility cannot be seen with any other electronic drum kits.

 And if you thought its portability has come to an end, you feel the two built-in stereo speakers.
 They have a bass port that lets you enjoy an excellent quality of play-along sounds.